This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Massage therapy is an alternative form of therapy treatment.
 The body’s connective tissues and muscles are massaged and stimulated through direct contact by a massage therapist to promote healing and well-being in the patient.

 Massage therapists apply direct pressure with the hands to various parts of the body.
 The pressure can range from light to heavy, depending on which part of the body the therapist works on.
-There are numerous types of massage techniques that are utilized.
+Therapists use several types of massage techniques.
 Therapists can use over 180 techniques with their hands, elbows, arms, and more.

 How Can Massage Therapy Benefit Children with Cerebral Palsy?